mjpt1/mjpt1/README.md

 <br>
 I'm Mohsen, a developer passionate about the web and the internet.
 My focus is on solving complex problems, writing clean code, and building projects that are genuinely useful.
 I am constantly learning new technologies and optimizing development workflows.
 <br><br>
-<b>My Interests:</b> Web Development (Frontend & Backend), Learning new tools, Books, Movies, and Tech-oriented series.
+<b>My Interests:</b> Web Development, Learning new tools, Books, and the Tech World.
 </details>

 </div>